2018 Norfolk State Spartans football team

 The 2018 Norfolk State Spartans football team represented Norfolk State University in the 2018 NCAA Division I FCS football season.
 They were led by third-year head coach Latrell Scott and played their home games at William "Dick" Price Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 4–7, 2–5 in MEAC play to finish in a tie for eighth place.

-Previous season

-The Spartans finished the 2017 season 4–7, 4–4 in MEAC play to finish in sixth place.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Spartans were picked to finish in sixth place.

 Preseason All-MEAC Teams

 The Spartans had seven players at eight positions selected to the preseason all-MEAC teams.